Builder Design Pattern

 • Sometimes, we start the simple object-creation process using the factory method and based on evolving requirements, move towards complex object creation using Abstract Factory, Prototype, or Builder.

-• The Builder pattern can be used with the Command pattern to encapsulate construction requests as commands.
+• Builder can be used with the Command to encapsulate construction requests as commands.
 This will provide more flexibility and customization during the construction process.

-• Builder pattern can use the Strategy pattern to vary the construction algorithm dynamically.
+• Builder can use Strategy pattern to vary the construction algorithm dynamically.
 Different builder strategies can be used interchangeably to construct different variations of the same product.

 Thanks to Ankit Nishad for his contribution in creating the first version of this content.
 If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy oops!